Lexington Traumatic Brain Injury Lawyers

 You need seasoned Lexington brain injury lawyers to handle your claim

 It’s overwhelming to imagine how a brain injury will affect every day of the rest of your life.
-At Wilt & Associates, our personal injury lawyers handle catastrophic injuries, including brain injuries, which require specialized attention and care.
+At Wilt Injury Lawyers, our personal injury lawyers handle catastrophic injuries, including brain injuries, which require specialized attention and care.
 We examine both your current and future financial and medical needs to build a complete case.
 We’ll help you obtain just compensation for car accidents, slip and falls, or any other personal injury causing a TBI.
 Please call or fill out our contact form to schedule a no-fee consultation with our experienced Lexington brain injury lawyers.